buk7456/FreeTX/doc/counters.md

 Rollover:   False
 ```

 Here, the modulus can be any value.
-For example if our modulus is 100, it will take 4 seconds (=100/25) to increment from 0 to 99.
+For example if the modulus is 100, it will take 4 seconds (=100/25) to increment from 0 to 99.

 We then use the counter as input inside the Mixer like follows.